Inglis M. Uppercu: Aeronautical career

 Aeromarine continued as a manufacturer of aircraft instruments and engine starters for the remainder of the 1920s.
 In 1928, Uppercu and Joseph Boland restarted aircraft production as Aeromarine-Klemm, producing a licensed built version of the Klemm lightweight monoplanes.

 In 1919, Uppercu formed the genesis of what was to become Aeromarine Airways, by flying sightseeing tours of New York harbor in Aeromarine designed flying boats.
 Aeromarine Airways became one of the first successful scheduled airline in the United States, using flying boats for regular service from southern Florida to the Bahamas and the Caribbean, and from Cleveland to Detroit.

 Uppercu was actively involved in the promotion and development of aircraft in the post-war years.
 He was a founding member of both the Manufacturers Aircraft Association and the Aeronautical Chamber of Commerce.

 Uppercu left the aviation business in 1936 and retired from all business operations in 1938.

 Personal life

 In 1906, he sold a vehicle to Judge Gottfried Krueger, and married his daughter, Ella Krueger, whom he taught to drive in the vehicle.
 Together, they had 5 daughters.

 Uppercu was an avid yachtsman.
 His personal yacht, the clipper rigged Seven Seas, was kept moored on the Hudson River.

-Uppercu passed away in New York City on April 7, 1944.
+Uppercu died in New York City on April 7, 1944.